 Names.co.uk: Secure a free domain name from one of the UK's leading providers.

+We provide a choice of up to 8 business bank or payment institution accounts, including ANNA, Barclays, Cashplus, CountingUp, Mettle and Tide, each of which has an easy online application process.
 Our system will show you the banking options available for your business when you complete your company formation order.
 Simply select your preferred choice, and we will pass your details to our banking partners to contact you.

 A Limited Liability Partnership is commonly used by industry professionals who normally work in partnerships, such as solicitors, architects and accountants, but who wish to protect their personal finances by way of limited liability.